Nature Unknown label

 Content

-I. Animal genetic models
+I. Animal Genetic Models

--Additive transgenesis in mice and other livestock
+o Additive transgenesis in mice and livestock.

 II.
-Other genetic models
+Other Genetic Models

--Why other genetic models?
+?
+Why use other genetic models?

 Additional Information